boytwigg/boytwigg/README.md

 ## Background

 I run [BoyTwigg AI](https://www.boytwigg.ai), where I design AI operations systems and support teams as a fractional operator.
-I am also a founding Chief of Staff and AI Automation Engineer at BAG Ventures, an enterprise-AI venture firm.
+I was also the founding Chief of Staff and now Venture Partner and Head of AI Enablement Strategy at BAG Ventures, an enterprise-AI venture firm.

 Before that, I worked in technology roles at AWS, GitHub, Cloudflare, Plume Design, and Amazon.
 I am a first-generation Haitian American, U.S. Army Intelligence veteran, PMP, and Executive MBA candidate.